 You should request complete disclosure from the person or company that designed your website so that you can make minor edits when necessary.

-Some web designers in Nigeria offer you free maintenance for a period of time.
+A web designer in Nigeria can offer you free maintenance for a period of time.

 However, as you grow your business after the period of free maintenance, you’ll probably need a lot more than minor edits.